 Housing, Food & Dining and Transportation

-Where is the best place to find information about university housing whether I am currently living on campus, I need to move out or I have already moved out?
+Where is the best place to find information about university housing?

 Is the CMU Pantry available for students?

-The CMU Campus Shuttles are committed to maintaining service but will have reduced routes and adjusted schedules due to a decrease in demand.
-CMU shuttles will remain on a seven-day schedule, but will adjust their daily schedule to hourly pick-ups between 8 a.m. to 6 p.m.
-Please continue to check the website and Ride System GPS app for updates.
+The CMU Campus Shuttles are committed to maintaining service but will continue to operate on reduced routes and adjusted schedules due to a decrease in demand.
+CMU shuttles remain on a seven-day schedule; however, shuttle pickup times are adjusted.
+Please refer to the Parking & Transportation Services website and the Ride System GPS app for updates.